Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 Operators Are Not on Discord

 The demographics do not line up.
-86.9% of food truck owners use Facebook as their primary social platform.
-Discord skews younger and more tech-native.
-Most food truck operators are not hanging out on Discord between their other activities — they are on Facebook and Instagram because that is where their customers are too.
+Most food truck owners lean on Facebook as their primary social platform, while Discord skews younger and more tech-native.
+Most food truck operators are not hanging out on Discord between their other activities - they are on Facebook and Instagram because that is where their customers are too.

 Real-Time Chat Does Not Scale